 Before exploring Buergers Disease treatments, review a little background on the Burgers disease glutathione connection.
 There are medical treatments.
-There are Buergers Disease natural treatments.
+Consider the Buergers Disease natural treatments that are available.

 Brger's Disease (BD) is a rare disorder with inflammation of the small and medium arteries and veins.
 It may cause pain, even when at rest.
 It also causes non-healing sores and or ulcers.
 It is not the same as atherosclerosis although diagnosis's of both at the same time have been reported.